TopEFT/topeft/README.md

     time source fullR2_run.sh
     ```

-2. Run the datacard maker to obtain the cards and templates (from the pickled histogram file produced in Step 1, be sure to use the version with the nonprompt estimation, i.e. the one with `_np` appended to the name you specified for the `OUT_NAME` in `fullR2_run.sh`).
+2. Run the datacard maker to obtain the cards and templates from SM (from the pickled histogram file produced in Step 1, be sure to use the version with the nonprompt estimation, i.e. the one with `_np` appended to the name you specified for the `OUT_NAME` in `fullR2_run.sh`).
+This step would also produce scalings-preselect.json file which the later version is necessary for IM workspace making.
+Note that command option `--wc-scalings` is not mandatory but to enforce the ordering of wcs in scalings.
     ```
-    time python make_cards.py /path/to/your/examplename_np.pkl.gz -C --do-nuisance --var-lst lj0pt ptz -d /scratch365/you/somedir --unblind --do-mc-stat
+    time python make_cards.py /path/to/your/examplename_np.pkl.gz --do-nuisance --var-lst lj0pt ptz -d /scratch365/you/somedir --unblind --do-mc-stat --wc-scalings cQQ1 cQei cQl3i cQlMi cQq11 cQq13 cQq81 cQq83 cQt1 cQt8 cbW cpQ3 cpQM cpt cptb ctG ctW ctZ ctei ctlSi ctlTi ctli ctp ctq1 ctq8 ctt1
     ```

-3. Run the post-processing checks on the cards to look for any unexpected errors in the condor logs and to grab the right set of ptz and lj0pt templates and cards used in TOP-22-006.
-The script will copy the relevant cards/templates to a directory called `ptz-lj0pt_withSys` that it makes inside of the directory you pass that points to the cards and templates made in Step 2.
+3. Run the post-processing checks on the cards to look for any unexpected errors, to grab the right set of ptz and lj0pt templates/cards used in TOP-22-006, and to get final version of scalings.json file.
+The script will copy the relevant cards/templates/ and create the json file to a directory called `ptz-lj0pt_withSys` that it makes inside of the directory you pass that points to the cards and templates made in Step 2.
 This `ptz-lj0pt_withSys` is the directory that can be copied to wherever you plan to run the `combine` steps (e.g. PSI).
     ```
-    time python datacards_post_processing.py /scratch365/you/somedir -c -s
+    time python datacards_post_processing.py /scratch365/you/somedir -s
     ```

 4. Check the yields with `get_datacard_yields.py` script.
 This scrip will read the datacards in the directory produced in Step 3 and will dump the SM yields (summed over jet bins) to the screen (the text is formatted as a latex table).
 Use the `--unblind` option if you want to also see the data numbers.